Victoria Pawlowski Counselling & Psychotherapy

 If you do not show up for your appointment, or cancel with less than 24 hours notice, you will be charged for the full session fee.

 Victoria started her career as a Registered Dietitian/Nutritionist and worked with different community development food security projects with B.C.
 Health, Toronto Public Health, Coastal Health and Island Health for a number of years.
 Victoria then moved to industry working as Regional Nutritionist with Capers/Whole Foods Markets in Vancouver as their Regional Nutritionist offering workshops, shopping tours and coordinating a multidisciplinary Integrated Health Network.

 Victoria’s interest in the psycho-social-emotional aspects of health led to graduate studies in Counselling Psychology at the University of Toronto (OISE) and she opened a private practice integrating mental health with nutrition, self-care, eating psychology and mind-body nutrition.
 She has found that her integrative approach works exceptionally well for people struggling with burnout, stress, anxiety, depression, grief, loss, midlife transition and chronic illness.
-Victoria is a life long learner and continually adding layers of specialized training and experience in the following therapeutic modalities:
+Victoria is a life long learner and continually adding layers of specialized training in the following therapeutic modalities:

 - Family Systems (Bowen and Virginia Satir)

 - Compassion focused

 - Mind-Body Nutrition

 - Mindful Self-Compassion